BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 - **Task 2 – Referable Diabetic Retinopathy (RDR) Identification**: Non-referable vs. Referable DR
 - **Task 3 – Diabetic Macular Edema (DME) Identification**: Absence vs. Presence of DME

-For each task, models are trained and evaluated using two image representations:
+For each task, models were trained and evaluated using two image representations:

 - Spatial domain (RGB images)
 - Frequency domain (magnitude of the 2D Discrete Fourier Transform, with values clipped at the 99th percentile)